anarthal/prettyresults/docs/tutorial.rst

 - Tables.
 The name speaks by itself.
 - Containers.
 These are intermediate nodes in the tree, and contain further results.
   They are shown as folders in the web page, and as headings in the Word document.
-  Container results are represented by the ContainerResult (TODO: ref) class, and have methods to add other results as children.
+  Container results are represented by the :class:`analyzer.results.ContainerResult` class, and have methods to add other results as children.
 This is the preferred way to add new results.

 Results have a unique ID and a human-friendly display name.
-By default, the AnalysisContext creates a single container result, of ID `root`.
-We may retrieve any result by ID using AnalysisContext.get_result:
+By default, the AnalysisContext creates a single container result, of ID :code:`root`.
+We may retrieve any result by ID using :meth:`analyzer.AnalysisContext.get_result`:

 .. literalinclude:: ../examples/example.py
    :lines: 19

 We are going to analyze channel and region data, as well as the interaction between the two.
-We create one container result for each one, using ContainerResult.add_container.
+We create one container result for each one, using :meth:`analyzer.results.ContainerResult.add_container`.
 We need to provide an ID, unique within the current container, and a display name:

 .. literalinclude:: ../examples/example.py
    :lines: 21-25

 Let's create a bar plot for the Region variable.
-We use ContainerResult.add_figure to add it to our tree:
+We use :meth:`analyzer.results.ContainerResult.add_figure` to add it to our tree:

 .. literalinclude:: ../examples/example.py